I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Document

-NOTE: If U.S. Customs and Border Protection (CBP) issued you Form I-94, I-94W, or I-95 with incorrect information (ex: misspelled name, incorrect date of birth, visa classification, or date of admission), you should not file Form I-102.
-You will need to go to the nearest CBP port of entry (POE) or the nearest CBP deferred inspection office (DIO), in person, to have the information corrected.
-For locations and hours of operation visit the CBP’s Web site at www.cbp.gov.
+NOTE: If U.S. Customs and Border Protection (CBP) issued you Form I-94, I-94W, or I-95 with incorrect information (for example, a misspelled name, incorrect date of birth, visa classification, or date of admission), do not file Form I-102.
+You will need to go to the nearest CBP port of entry or the nearest CBP deferred inspection office in person, to have the information corrected.
+For locations and hours of operation visit the CBP’s website at cbp.gov.

-If you were admitted at air or sea port of entry and issued an electronic Form I-94, you should go to the U.S. Customs and Broad Patrol (CBP) Web site at www.cbp.gov/I94 in order to obtain a paper version of Form I-94, including replacement Forms I-94.
+If you were admitted at an air or sea port of entry and received an electronic Form I-94, you should go to the CBP website at cbp.gov/I94 to obtain a paper version of Form I-94, including replacement Forms I-94.
 Follow the instructions you received from CBP on how to do this.

 File this form with a USCIS Lockbox facility.
-Important filing tips, as well as additional information on fees and customer service, are listed on our Lockbox Filing Tips webpage.
+Important filing tips, as well as additional information on fees, are listed on our Lockbox Filing Tips webpage.
 See chart of filing locations on our Direct Filing Addresses for Form I-102, Application for Replacement/Initial Nonimmigrant Departure Document page.

 E-Notification: If you want to receive an e-mail and/or a text message that your Form I-102 has been accepted at a USCIS Lockbox facility, complete Form G-1145, E-Notification of Application/Petition Acceptance and clip it to the first page of your application.